 Don’t Get In The Way and Don’t Annoy the Grill Guy

-If ever you decide to do a stage in a restaurant kitchen, the first rule is never get in the way of anyone.
+The last of my 10 Things I Learnt Working in Restaurant Kitchens tips is, if ever you decide to do a stage in a restaurant kitchen, the first rule is never get in the way of anyone.
 Learn the ballet of avoiding chefs with sizzling pans or waiters with three hot plates on each arm.
 But most of all don’t annoy the grill guy during service.
 While the order dockets are on the wall, this guy also has the orders in his head: that lamb rack has to go in the oven in two minutes, that oyster blade steak has been ordered well-done so he needs to crucify it, and the customer wants that bone-in ribeye just under medium-rare so it needs to go on the oven hood to rest for ten minutes.
 Buy the grill guy a beer or three after service and maybe the next night he’ll guide you through the first orders and share the secret to how he keeps his shit together amidst the chaos and heat.
-His job is by far the hardest in the kitchen – which is probably why my drummer-chef friend John never promoted me from cooking pasta to the grill station.
+His job is by far the hardest in the kitchen – which is probably why my drummer-chef friend John never promoted me from cooking pasta to the grill station…

 There were more than 10 things I learnt working in restaurant kitchens and you’ll find more here on how working in a real kitchen made me a better home cook.
 Have you worked in a restaurant kitchen?
 What are some top tips you took away?